-A traditional IRA, sometimes referred to as a deductible IRA, is completely deductible from your income in the same year that you deposit funds into your account.
+A traditional IRA, sometimes referred to as a deductible IRA, is completely deductible from your taxable income in the same year that you deposit funds into your account.
 If you earn $50,000 per year and invest $5,000 in a traditional IRA, you are taxed on only $45,000 of your income.

 If you are on the edge between two tax brackets, your traditional IRA can push you down to the lower rate.
 The second advantage, for some people, is that you’ll have reached retirement by the time you withdraw from a traditional IRA and your tax rate at that time could be much lower.

 If you think that your income will be lower later in life when you withdraw from your IRA, than a traditional IRA may be a good choice for you.
-Additionally, if you want to lower your current tax rate a traditional IRA may be able to help you.
+Additionally, if you want to lower your current rate a traditional IRA may be able to help you.

-The downside is that you’re penalized if you withdraw from the account before the age of 59 1/2.
+The downside is that you’re penalized if you withdraw from the account before age 59 1/2.
 The penalty for early withdrawal is 10% of the total taken plus applied income tax for the year of withdrawal.
 You are also required by law to begin taking distributions by age 70 1/2.